Arnavion/PsFtpProvider/README.md

 Clear-FtpDriveCache $(Get-PSDrive MyFtpSite)
 ```

 In some cases, this cache self-heals.
-For example, in the above example, dir would not show the new file until you cleared the cache and ran dir again.
-However, if you didn't clear the cache and tried to do ```cat a.txt```, PsFtpProvider would try to look up a.txt in the cache, fail to find it, and refresh the cache automatically to see if it exists now.
-After that, you would see the file in the output of dir.
+For example, in the above example, `dir` would not show the new file until you cleared the cache and ran `dir` again.
+However, if you didn't clear the cache and tried to do ```gc a.txt```, PsFtpProvider would try to look up `a.txt` in the cache, fail to find it, and refresh the cache automatically to see if it exists now.
+After that, you would start seeing `a.txt` in the output of `dir`.

 ### Links